Hyperplanes Avoiding Problem and Integer Points Counting in Polyhedra: Introduction

+\item {\bf ILP parameterized by the lattice determinant.} Denote $\Delta_{\text{Lat}} = \sqrt{\det A^\top A}$.
+In the case where the polyhedron is defined by the system in standard form $A x = b,\, x \geq 0$, we set $\Delta_{\text{Lat}} = \sqrt{\det A A^\top}$.
 This parameter has received considerable attention in recent works.
 For instance, Aliev, Celaya et al. \cite{SparsityAndGapTransf} showed that the integrality gap is bounded by $\Delta_{\text{Lat}}$.
 In Aliev \& Henk \cite{DiagonalFrobenius}, it was demonstrated that the Frobenius diagonal number can also be estimated using $\Delta_{\text{Lat}}$.
 In Aliev, De~Loera et al. \cite{SupportIPSolutions}, the logarithm of $\Delta_{\text{Lat}}$ is used to bound the sparsity of an optimal ILP solution.

 In turn, formula \eqref{eq:improved_counting_cb} directly yields a counting algorithm with the computational complexity bound